 |Lymphatic Fluid is created by the pressure difference at tissue level.
 Higher the venous pressure more lymph is created|

 All but the mildest cases of lipedema have some swelling; however, lipedema in its earlier stage spares the feet and hands, whereas lymphedema always has to swell in the feet and hands.
 Lipedema is symmetric affecting both legs equally where lymphedema usually affects one leg or arm.
 While they are separate diseases, there is quite a bit of overlap as well.
 As lipedema progresses, secondary lymphedema often occurs where the feet and or hands swell.
 Both lipedema and lymphedema benefit from compression and both affect the lymphatic circulation, but they do it differently.
-Lipedema early on shows some irregularity in the lymphatic collecting system but has normal flow and uptake to the regional lymph nodes.
+Lipedema early stages show some irregularity in the lymphatic collecting system but have normal flow and uptake to the regional lymph nodes.

 Lymphedema typically has delayed lymph flow and uptake at the regional lymph nodes.
 It can sometimes be difficult to separate the two disorders, especially in more advanced cases, because lymphedema can develop a secondary lipo-lymphedema as fat accumulates in limbs that have poor lymph circulation, which is responsible for clearing fatty acid from the tissue.
 In the more complex cases, it is necessary to evaluate the lymphatic system with lymphoscintigraphy to separate lymphedema and lipedema.